evilprince2009/linkedin-messenger/README.md

 # LinkedIn Messenger
-A simple LinkedIn Bot that sends connection requests to people appear on specific search result.
+A simple bot to automate LinkedIn messages

 ## Made using
 - Python